msg-byu/getting-started/README.md

 Once your account has synced with GitHub you should see the repository you created at the start of this project with grey box and `x` in a square next to it.
-Click that box, it will turn blue and, the `x` will turn into a check and viola, you've enabled Travis CI to monitor and run the unit tests on your repository.
+Click that box, it will turn blue and, the `x` will turn into a check and voila!
+You've enabled Travis CI to monitor and run the unit tests on your repository.

 Now we just need to make sure Travis CI knows what to do when it's